HL7/davinci-alerts/source/pages/_includes/discharge-notification-messageheader-intro.md

 **Each {{{base_type}} must have:**

-1. A code for the type of event
+1. An event code of "notification-discharge"
-1. A reference to the event's focus resource(s) which will be bundled in the message.

-**Each {{base_type}} must support:**

-1. A  destination
-1. A reference to the sender which will be bundled in the message.
-1. A reference to author which will be bundled in the message.
-1. A reference to responsible party which will be bundled in the message.
+1. An event focus reference(s) to US Core Encounter Profile(s) which will be bundled in the message.

-**Additional Profile specific implementation guidance:**

-none

 ### Examples